 The argument of homosexual sex performed in conjunction with idol worship and/or shrine prostitution is clearly one of eisegesis (reading into the text a person’s presuppositions and agenda), as is the idea that Paul is addressing ‘unnatural’ homosexuality vs. one that is ‘natural.’
 Why think this assertion is true?

 Let’s first ask, why does Paul specifically cite homosexuality vs. all the other sexual sins that were committed at the time?
-The reason he does this is because it follows his argument from nature that begins in vs. 19.
+The reason he does this is that it follows his argument from nature that begins in vs. 19.
 Paul is saying that in the same way people naturally know God by instinct, with creation itself demonstrating God’s existence through what He’s made, that people naturally and instinctively know right sexual practice because of how the human body is made.

 In other words, Paul’s argument is that when people abandon God and His ways to any unnatural worship (which can include any invented deity, including distortions of the true God), God can abandon them to the lusts in their heart and the unnatural sexual practice of homosexuality.
 Just as creation is “clearly seen” leaving the unbeliever “without excuse” (vs. 20), it is also “plain” (Greek: phaneros, meaning “clear”, vs. 19) from the way God made human bodies how sex should naturally be carried out.
 Man complements woman and vice versa, and this is true anatomically, physiologically, and psychologically.